Guide-Analytics/cog_complexity/README.md

 - .txt must not contain any dataframes.
 Must be all texts

 ## Output:
-- A dataframe with each .txt file name as a id/file name column
+- A dataframe with each .txt file name as an id/file name column
 - Results is saved in one .csv file.
 You may use other conversion file types (i.e. csv --> parquet, csv --> avro).
 Make that change either on a seperate program or in _line 158_
 - Results are stored in **author_data/results**